codbex/codbex.github.io/products/hades.md

 Hades Edition includes all necessary features for Database Management for PostgreSQL, MySQL, SAP HANA, H2 and more.

-It provides capabilities for database modeling and management, such as Database Explorer - where the database metadata can be inspected, SQL Console - where any SQL query can be executed against the selected data source, Preview - where the results of the query execution can be seen in tabular format, Data Transfer - for on-line schema replication, Data Sources - where the set of the connected databases can be managed.
+It provides capabilities for database modeling and management, such as Database Explorer - where the database metadata can be inspected, SQL Console - where any SQL query can be executed against the selected data source, Preview - where the results of the query execution can be seen in tabular format, Data Transfer - for on-line schema replication, Data Sources - where the set of the connected databases can be managed:

+* Multiple databases support
+* Database structure browser
+* Data export and migration in CSV
+* Result sets data viewer
+* SQL editor with smart auto-completion and syntax highlighting
+* Administrative databases interface
+* User/role-based security model
+* Modular architecture and allows to extend with own plugins
+* Adapted to Kubernetes infrastructure
+* Adapted to AWS Elastic Container Service
+* NoSQL databases support for MongoDB compliant databases
+* Federated authentication (SAML, OpenId)

 ### Databases